kerryjiang/SuperSocket.Document/010-A-Telnet-Example.md

 ## Prerequisites

-Make sure you have installed the latest .NET Core 3.0 SDK (preview version)
+Make sure you have installed the latest .NET Core SDK (3.0 or above version)

 ## Create a Console project and add references of SuperSocket (targets to netcoreapp3.0)

 	dotnet new console
-	dotnet add package SuperSocket --version 2.0.0-*
+	dotnet add package SuperSocket.Server --version 2.0.0-*

 ## Using the namespaces of SuperSocket

 	using SuperSocket;
 	using SuperSocket.ProtoBase;
-	using SuperSocket.Server;

 ## Write the code about SuperSocket host startup in the Main method